samanrashidii/digital-menu/README.md

 # Lidoma

-Digital menu for see items and order at Cafe/Restaurant.
+Digital menu for see items and order at Cafe/Restaurant using tablet.
 This product will help cafes and restaurants to speed up the ordering process and faster payments.

 ## Language